 – the best advice I was ever given!!

 Preaching/Teaching, Discipleship, Vision Casting, Worship Philosophy, General Website Grunt

 Pima, ASU, Grand Canyon, Various

 To Heal the City: One person at a Time

 How did you get involved with the Village:

 I helped plant the Church w/Rod and others

 A few of my favorite things:

-My wife, my Kids, Beer, Longmire, Castle, Chuck, the Office, N.D.
-Wilson, NT Wright, my Church, Cooking, Food, Watch Sports, etc
+My wife, my Kids, Dave Fitch, N.D.
+Wilson, NT Wright, my Church, Cooking, Food, board games (zombiecide), etc

 Pastor Rod Hugen